Continuing Education Activity

 An emulsifier is another classification of ingredients commonly found in moisturizers.
 It is a molecule that allows for two immiscible substances to exist as a single phase.
 The molecules are typically long carbon chains with a polar group.
 Commonly used emulsifiers are fatty acids, like stearic acid.

 When a moisturizer contains humectants, the water content of the skin more rapidly increases, but as mentioned previously, this does not necessarily reduce trans-epidermal water loss.
 Similarly, when using an occlusive agent, the water content of the skin takes a long time to increase, as the water must be drawn from deeper levels of the skin before an improvement takes place.
-The term “cream” traditionally refers to a product containing more occlusive ingredients, whereas a “lotion” contains primarily humectants.
+The term “cream” traditionally refers to a product containing more occlusive ingredients, whereas a “lotion” contains humectants primarily.

 Enhancing Healthcare Team Outcomes